-Long Beach State soccer has grown into a national contender under the direction of ninth-year head coach Mauricio Ingrassia.
+Long Beach State soccer has developed into a national contender under the direction of 11th-year head coach Mauricio Ingrassia.
 After the program was reinstated in 1998, the 49ers did not have a winning season until Ingrassia took the reigns.
-Since his first year in 2004, LBSU has won either a Big West regular season or tournament title five times, made three NCAA Tournament appearances and set the school record for wins three times.
+Since his first year in 2004, LBSU has won either a Big West regular season or tournament title five times, made four NCAA Tournament appearances and set the school record for wins three times.

-Ingrassia has compiled an impressive 96-54-17 overall record in his eight years at the helm.
-He has led the 49ers to a Big West title in five of the last six years, and during that span, LBSU has posted a 30-14-3 mark (.670) in conference play.
+Ingrassia has compiled an impressive 116-69-20 overall record in his 10 years at the helm.
+He has led the 49ers to a Big West title in five of the last eight years, and during that span, LBSU has posted a 37-21-6 mark (.625) in conference play.

-After being picked to finish sixth in the 2010 Big West Preseason Poll, the 49ers exceeded expectations, claiming the program's first Big West Tournament title and advancing to the NCAA Championships.
-LBSU tied the school's previous win record, finishing with a 14-6-2 overall mark and was second in the Big West regular season standings at 5-2-1.
+After being picked to finish sixth in the 2010 Big West Preseason Poll, the 49ers exceeded expectations, claiming the program's first Big West Tournament title and advancing to the NCAA Tournament.
+LBSU tied the school's previous win record, finishing with a 14-6-2 overall mark and was second in the Big West regular-season standings at 5-2-1.

 Lindsay Bullock was named the Big West Midfielder of the Year for the second time in her career, while Bullock, Shawna Gordon and Nadia Link were first-team all-conference selections.
 Bullock, Gordon and Bo Rael were also named to the NSCAA All-West Region Team.